MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 * a C Board Support Package (BSP) with or without RTOS and C drivers
 * a MEJ32 Architecture
-* the abstraction layers low level API implementation of the platform architecture and foundations libraries
+* the abstraction layers implementation of the platform architecture and foundations libraries
 * the MicroEJ Simulator and its associated MicroEJ mocks

 The platform .zip files contains: